Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/github_git.md

 $ git add .
 ```

-(Optional) To what files have been added to the staging area you can run this command:
+(Optional) To see what files have been added to the staging area, you can run this command:

 ```
 $ git status